chrgeorgiou/CS_Fisher/README.md

     z_min: Minimum redshift for the distribution.
     z_max: Maximum redshift for the distribution.
     N_z_values: Number of redshift values.

+sampling_validation:
+    Omega_m: [0.2, 0.45]
+    Omega_b: [0.005, 0.12]
+    A_s: [1.0, 3.0]
+    logA_s: [-8, -6] # Don't use both!
+Using base-10 logarithm.
+        Ranges for the uniform priors to be used during nested sampling.
+        Note that, if used, the ranges of A_s should be in units of 1e+9
 ```

 # Fisher Matrix